The Beauty of Protein: Fish Collagen Peptide

-Collagen comes in many types and from various sources.
-It is regarded as one of the best supplements for anti aging and beauty.
+Protein comes in many types and from various sources but only one type of protein is uniquely suited to benefit your hair, nails, and skin... it's collagen.
+Collagen is regarded as one of the best supplements for anti aging and beauty.
 Bovine (cow), porcine (pig), foul (chicken), marine (fish, including shelfish), and fish are the most common sources of collagen.
 With all the different varieties of collagen, fish collagen is the newest discovery and ranks highest because of its superior bioavailability.

 Bioavailability is the measurement of usability and effectiveness in the body, and fish collagen is absorbed and used 150% better than other sources of collagen.

 Fish collagen is an excellent source of type I collagen and has the highest concentration of glycine, hydroxyproline, and proline.
 These specific amino acids are so important because they remain in the bloodsteam and stimulate collagen synthesis throughout the body.
 With an abundance of type I collagen in the body, skin is beautifully flexible and elastic, and, hair is strong.